-Sleeping Organic practices sustainable and environmentally conscientious business practices.
-We use 100% organic wool for our wool mattress toppers and other wool products because it’s comfortable, it’s holistic, and it’s ethical.
 The organic wool process starts with taking care of the sheep and ends with taking care of you.
 Wool is an unequivocally comfortable textile that is also a natural insulator.
 It helps you sleep warmer in the winter and cooler in the summer.
 Wool doesn’t develop hot or cold spots so you’ll toss and turn less and sleep more.
 Wool is also naturally coated in a protein called lanolin that helps repel dust mites.
-Finally, wool is inherently flame resistant, and prevents the need for chemical flame retardant additives.
+Finally, wool is inherently flame resistant, and prevents the need for chemical flame retardant additives and other harsh chemicals.

 What is Organic Wool?

 Wool is a natural textile made from the fleece of sheep.
 According to the Organic Trade Association, wool can only be certified organic if its production meets federal standards.
 Federal requirements for organic livestock production include:

 - Livestock feed and forage used from the last third of gestation must be certified organic;